-No, I’m not talking about the abs, that’s so 1990’s bro.
-And definitely not the traps either, their time has come and gone.
-They are the true signature of a strong and powerful physique that also have the ability to protect the elbows and shoulders while unlocking potential on ALL of the big lifts.
+The triceps are the true signature of a strong and powerful physique that also has the ability to protect the elbows and shoulders while unlocking the potential on ALL of the big lifts.
 Yes, you heard it here first, I’m referring to the triceps.
 The triceps are truly the new glutes.

 #10 Banded Triceps Variations